alvizeta/mlmutants/README.md

-# mlmutants
+# Mutants detector

+This application was developed in order to achieve some goals described in the exam to enter to MercadoLibre which is the largest eshop in Argentina.

+I keep it here because is a good example of an entire application with a simple Angular UI that consumes a simple API built with Java and Springboot using a h2 database.

+The details about the goals of this exam are described in /MercadoLibreExam.txt

+Inscructions to run the app.

   Java project
   in order to run the java project go to the /target and run the command:

   java -jar target/mutants-0.0.1-SNAPSHOT.jar

   this will start an instance of the application (and the integrated H2 database) in your direction localhost:300

   therefore the services of the api will be running in these addreses:

   localhost:3000/stats

   localhost:3000/mutant

   Javascript/Angular project
   make sure you have installed NPM Node.js Grunt Bower in your machine then go to mutants-ui/src/main/webapp and in there run the command:

   grunt serve

   that will initialize your angular app in the url localhost:9000/

   go there and start verifying mutants!